 The Sill 80 ilmenite project, located 105km east of Mataranka in the Roper region, has a resource of high-quality ilmenite in surficial cover overlying sills of Derim Derim Dolerite that intrude the Roper Group.
 There is no publicly announced resource for the project, which is operated by Australian Ilmenite Resources Pty Ltd.

-Production initially commenced in 2013, and following plant upgrades and recommissioning, the project has increased its production, with 37,000 tonnes of ilmenite produced in 2019/20.
+Production initially commenced in 2013, and following plant upgrades and recommissioning, the project has increased its production, with more than 37,000 tonnes of ilmenite produced in 2020/21.
 The project has longer term potential to produce up to 300,000 tonnes of ilmenite concentrate per annum.

 Deposits of heavy mineral sands along the northwestern coastline of the NT, the most significant of which are located in Melville and Bathurst islands.
 Total reserves plus resources estimated at these deposits in 2006 were 13.13 Mt averaging 4.4% heavy minerals, containing 106,000 tonne zircon, 56,000 tonne rutile, 59,000 tonne ilmenite and 34,000 tonne leucoxene.
 Past mining has occurred at Andranangoo Creek West (2006-2008; 22,487 tonne of concentrate produced), Lethbridge West (2009-2010; 11,500 tonne produced) and Lethbridge South (2011-2013; 33,000 tonne produced).
 An undeveloped resource occurs at Kilimiraka on the southwestern coastline of Bathurst Island.